November 2024

 September 2024

-Giuliani, A., F. Calasso’s concept of ius commune, the Romanist tradition, and the problem of historical representation. (accepted by the Clio & Themis Review)
+Giuliani, A., F. Calasso’s concept of ius commune, the Romanist tradition, and the problem of historical representation. (forthcoming in the Clio & Themis Review)

 May 2024